J-Vernay/jv_screenshot/README.md

 ./jv_screenshot_example    # run the resulting executable
 ```

+A file named `screenshot.ppm` should have appeared in the `build` subdirectory containing
+a screenshot taken when the example was runned.

 # How to contribute

 Currently, only X11 is supported.
 If you have skills in Windows programming, a Windows port